-Wasson Peak via Sweetwater Trail is a 9 mile heavily trafficked out and back trail located near Tucson, AZ that features beautiful wild flowers and is rated as moderate.
+Wasson Peak via Sweetwater Trail is a 9 mile heavily trafficked out and back trail located near Tucson, Arizona that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and trail running and is accessible year-round.

 This is one of a few routes leading to Wasson Peak.
 Leaving El Camino Del Cerro trailhead, you will follow Sweetwater Trail until you meet the junction with King Canyon Trail.
 The signs at this intersection will point you north towards Wasson Peak.

 Scenic hike with a beautiful reward at the peak with a 360 degree view of the area on a clear day.
 Despite the elevation gain, it's not too strenuous.
 Most of the elevation gain is in the mile right before reaching the peak which still wasn't that bad.
 We went the day after Christmas and saw few people until we reached the junction about a mile away from the peak.

 To add to my review, we started from Hugh Norris up and not sweet water.
 No traffic and that was nice.

 My friend and I did this hike yesterday starting from the north side up.
 9.8 miles total and what a beautiful view!

 360° Views at the peak are awesome.
 Not too crowded, peak definitely worth the hike